 |Information Security||Information security involves protecting sensitive information from unauthorized access or disclosure.
 This can include theft of personal information, hacking into computer systems, or corporate espionage.|

 Measures Against Financial Crimes

 There are many national and global organizations to combat financial crimes.
-For instance, The Financial Crimes Enforcement Network (FinCEN) is like a US and Treasury Department's office that collects and analyzes information about financial transactions to combat national and international money laundering, terrorist financing and other financial crimes.
-These organizations publish regulations that companies must comply with.
-Organizations impose penalties on organizations that do not comply with regulations.
+For instance, The Financial Crimes Enforcement Network (FinCEN) is a US and Treasury Department's office that collects and analyzes financial transactions to combat national and international money laundering, terrorist financing, and other financial crimes.
+These organizations publish regulations that companies have to comply with.
+Regulators impose penalties on organizations that do not comply with regulations.
 Financial institutions must comply with compliance regulations such as AML and KYC requirements.

 With the development of technology, methods of combating financial crimes are developing.
 With the developing RegTech sector in recent years, solutions to combat financial crimes have increased.
 AML solutions, developed with artificial intelligence and machine learning methods, enable the detection and prevention of financial crimes.
 AML solutions are increasing year by year because manual control methods are dysfunctional and waste a lot of time.

 Sanction Scanner provides solutions that support companies' fight against financial crimes and compliance with AML regulations.
 AML Name Screening Software provides companies to control their customers in sanction, PEP, and adverse media data during the customer onboarding and customer monitoring process.
 Transaction Screening Software enables financial institutions to control the receiver and sender of money transfer transactions in sanction, PEP, and adverse media data.
 AML Transaction Monitoring Software, on the other hand, ensures that all transactions of all customers are automatically controlled according to risk rules and scenarios and anomaly transactions are detected.